junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas answers inside him.
 "That looks disturbingly like he's trying to kill me again.
 In his vision.
 That's how he stabbed me to death."

 Red-hot fury bursts in Dean's chest.
-The thought that Cas and his whole family was murdered brutally like that, and that filthy man, even when he's trapped in his own vision, is still trying to kill Cas *again*.
+The thought that Cas and his whole family were murdered brutally like that, and that filthy man, even when he's trapped in his own vision, is still trying to kill Cas *again*.
 Dean can't hold himself any longer.

 He jumps out of the hiding corner, throws himself at Nick, knocking him down.